maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 Play my solution 🎮: [higher-lower](https://replit.com/@maryletteroa/higher-lower)

-⚠ Might need to refactor code.
+⚠ Might need to refactor this code.
 Was so sleepy when I wrote this.

 #### Day 13 - Debugging